 Harbor Advisory Corporation

-Unlike many firms, Harbor Advisory Corporation does not believe that bigger is better.
-With more than $163 million in assets under management, the boutique, fee-only practice seeks to keep its client-to-advisor ratio down to 50 to 1.
-This enables its two advisors to speak to their clients monthly - or meet with them in their homes or businesses.
+Harbor Advisory Corporation is a fee-only practice that seeks to keep its client-to-advisor ratio around 50 to 1.
+This enables its small team of advisors to speak to their clients monthly - or meet with them in their homes or businesses.

 Harbor Advisory Corporation Background

 After working at Merrill Lynch for 13 years, Robert Butler founded Harbor Advisory in 1972.
 Now his son Weld Butler heads the firm.
-He’s the majority owner, while Chief Investment Officer Jack De Gan also has a stake.
+He’s the majority owner, with chief investment officer (CIO) Jack De Gan and senior counsel Daniel R. Zibinskas.

 The practice primarily offers asset management services.
 The firm can also advise clients on retirement planning, estate planning, educational funding, insurance issues, debt management and tax planning.